 - A budget, which can range up to $1,500

-NOTE: All grant recipients will be required to submit reports at six months, and a post-grant report within two months of grant completion.
+NOTE: All grant recipients will be required to submit a post-grant report within two months of grant completion.
 The reports will need to describe the project implementation, costs and impact.
 The projects are expected to be completed within 12 months of award.

 *Johns Hopkins Bayview programs are not eligible.